 Applicants for all graduate degrees leading to licensure by the NC State Board of Education must submit a copy of any current licenses held.
-This includes applicants to the MSA Program, an M.A. licensure program, or an M.A.Ed. program.
+This includes applicants to the MSA Program, an MA licensure program, or an MAEd program.
 This requirement does not apply to the Master of Arts in Teaching (MAT) or the Professional School Counseling programs.

-Applicants to the M.A. programs in Art Education, English Education, Mathematics Education, Music Education, Physical Education, Science Education, and Social Studies Education; to the M.A.Ed. programs in Elementary Education, Middle Grades Education, and Reading Education; and to the Master of School Administration are expected to hold or be eligible to hold appropriate "Standard Professional 1" level NC licensure.
+Applicants to the MA programs in Art Education, English Education, Mathematics Education, Physical Education, Science Education, and Social Studies Education; to the MAEd programs in Elementary Education, Middle Grades Education, and Reading Education; and to the Master of School Administration are expected to hold or be eligible to hold an appropriate NC Initial Professional license.
 Those who do not meet the licensure requirement will not be eligible for a graduate licensure recommendation from The University of North Carolina at Pembroke.

-Additional Admission Requirements for the Master of Arts in Teaching (M.A.T.)
-Program

-Individuals seeking admission to graduate programs apply through the Graduate School with approval granted by the Dean of the Graduate School in consultation with the appropriate director of the graduate degree program.
-The admissions requirements for the MAT program are similar to other graduate programs with the exception that candidates must have earned a bachelor's degree in a discipline designated by the chosen teaching specialization area or in a related discipline, with additional prerequisite courses.
+Additional Admission Requirements for the Master of Arts in Teaching (MAT) Program Individuals seeking admission to graduate programs apply through the Graduate School with approval granted by the Dean of the Graduate School in consultation with the appropriate director of the graduate degree program.
+The admissions requirements for the MAT program are similar to other graduate programs with the exception that candidates must have earned a bachelor's degree in a discipline designated by the chosen teaching specialization area or in a related discipline, with additional prerequisite courses to be specified upon admission.